lpipes/tronko/README.md

 ```
 tronko-build -y -e [DIRECTORY CONTAINING MSA, TAX, and TREE FILES] -n 3 -d output -s
 ```
+The reference database file will be output to `[OUTPUT DIRECTORY]/reference_tree.txt`.
+The `reference_tree.txt` file is the reference database file that `tronko-assign` requires for assignment.

 # Performance

+We performed a leave-one-species-out test comparing Tronko (with LCA cut-offs for the score of 0, 5, 10, 15, and 20 with Needleman-Wunsch alignment) to kraken2, metaphlan2, and MEGAN for 1,467 COI sequences from 253 species from the order Charadriiformes using 150bp x 2 paired-end sequences and 150bp and 300bp single-end sequences using 0, 1, and 2% error/polymorphism.
 <img src="https://github.com/lpipes/tronko/blob/main/LSO.png?raw=true">
+Using leave-one-species-out and simulating reads (both paired-end and single-end) with a 0-2% error (or polymorphism), Tronko detected the correct genus more accurately than the other methods even when using an aggressive cut-off (i.e., when cut-off=0) (D and G).

 # Citation